awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-receive-delete-message.md

 Amazon SQS doesn't automatically delete a message after retrieving it for you, in case you don't successfully receive the message \(for example, if the consumers fail or you lose connectivity\)\.
 To delete a message, you must send a separate request which acknowledges that you've successfully received and processed the message\.
 Note that you must receive a message before you can delete it\.

+**Note**
+After receiving messages from the Amazon SQS console, the console immediately sets the messages back to visible, so that the messages can be received again\.

 **To receive and delete a message \(console\)**

 1. Open the Amazon SQS console at [https://console\.aws\.amazon\.com/sqs/](https://console.aws.amazon.com/sqs/)\.